On the balance of probabilities if you own a flat in Sandiacre you actually own a long leasehold interest over your property

 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-Engaging our service will provide you enhanced control over the value of your Sandiacre leasehold, as your property will be more valuable and saleable in respect of lease length should you want to sell.
+Using our service gives you enhanced control over the value of your Sandiacre leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
 The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.